Hotels4Teams

 Which hotels in Ames, Iowa are great for a weekend getaway?

 Several hotels in Ames, Iowa are ideal for a weekend getaway.
-Courtyard by Marriott Ames (2.21 mi) offers a pool and on-site dining.
-Best Western Plus University Park Inn & Suites (3.43 mi) offers a pool and on-site dining.
-Hilton Garden Inn Ames (5.51 mi) offers a pool and on-site dining.
+Courtyard by Marriott Ames (2.21 mi, from $153/night), Fairfield Inn & Suites by Marriott Ames (3.42 mi, from $100/night), and Best Western Plus University Park Inn & Suites (3.43 mi, from $91/night) all offer a pool and on-site dining.

 Which hotels in Ames, Iowa offer free breakfast?